electricallen/homelab-gitops/README.md

 ![](docs/networking.svg)

 My HA Proxy config consists of a single `ssl/https` type front end that uses a single backend.
 That backend uses a `basic` check with `source` load balancing to select between 3 servers, each with encrypt on and SSL checks off.
+Using a `Stick-table expire` of `5m` helps cutting back to healthy nodes quickly.
 Most other settings are left default or disabled.

 ### Repo Structure